 - ensuring we offer a safe and healthy working environment

 - fostering a culture of diversity and inclusiveness free from harassment and discrimination

 As a community-minded organisation, Cancer Council Australia actively encourages our staff to be involved in the local community.

-During 2018-19, all employees were encouraged to volunteer at our fundraising events.
-Many staff participated in Daffodil Day, selling merchandise at locations throughout Sydney to raise funds for cancer.
-This provided employees with an opportunity to get involved in community fundraising first hand and engage with volunteers and members of the public.
+All employees are encouraged to volunteer at our fundraising events.
+Many staff participate in Daffodil Day, selling merchandise at locations throughout Sydney to raise funds for cancer.
+This provides employees with an opportunity to get involved in community fundraising first hand and engage with volunteers and members of the public.

-We also hosted our own Australia’s Biggest Morning Tea and promoted our own Workplace Giving Program, allowing staff to contribute to other causes.
+We also host our own Australia’s Biggest Morning Tea and promote our own Workplace Giving Program, allowing staff to contribute to other causes.